 Multiple Response System (MRS)

-North Carolina’s Multiple Response System (MRS) is our state’s on-going effort to reform the entire continuum of child welfare services, beginning with the first report of concerns about a child and his or her family and continuing all the way through the finding of a permanent home for those children who enter foster care.
+NC’s Multiple Response System (MRS) is our State’s on-going effort to reform the entire continuum of Child Welfare services, beginning with the first report of concerns about a child and his or her family and continuing all the way through the finding of a permanent home for those children who enter foster care.
 MRS, as a reform effort, is not one single program.
-Rather, it is comprised of seven separate strategies delivered to families through a practice model grounded in the use of Family-Centered practice and System of Care principles.
-Adopting multiple methods or strategies allows North Carolina county departments of social services to tailor its services to meet families’ complex and changing needs throughout the life of their case.
-When a Child Protective Services report meets that legal definition of neglect, Cabarrus County Department of Social Services will decide whether to conduct a Traditional Investigation Response or whether a Family Assessment Response may be more appropriate.
+Rather, it is comprised of seven separate strategies delivered to families through a practice model grounded in the use of family-centered practice and system of care principles.
+Adopting multiple methods or strategies allows NC County Departments of Social Services to tailor its services to meet families’ complex and changing needs throughout the life of their case.
+When a Child Protective Services report meets the legal definition of neglect, Cabarrus County Department of Social Services decides whether to conduct a traditional investigation response or whether a family assessment response is appropriate.

-The Family Assessment Response is a family-centered approach based on family support principles, incorporates System of Care principles, and offers a much less adversarial approach to a CPS report.
+The family assessment response is a family-centered approach based on family support principles, incorporates system of care principles, and offers a much less adversarial approach to a CPS report.
 Families can be better served, and children protected, by focusing more on establishing a partnership with them and less on the authoritarian approach.
-Cabarrus County DSS cannot change families, but if they are approached through an assessment that looks for their strengths, support systems, motivation to change, and supportive interventions, they will be more capable of providing safe care for their children.
+Cabarrus County DHS cannot change families, but if they are approached through an assessment that looks for their strengths, support systems, motivation to change, and supportive interventions, they will be more capable of providing safe care for their children.
 The family assessment social worker still thoroughly assesses the children's safety in the home.
 The family assessment social worker and the family will develop true partnerships to ensure safety of the child and this is the goal of the family centered approach.

-When conducting a family assessment, the social worker will make all efforts to meet with the family as a whole.
+When conducting a family assessment, the social worker makes every effort to meet with the family as a whole.
 The social worker along with family members will complete safety, risk, and strength/needs assessments.
-The family assists the social worker with gathering significant information from other family members, schools or outside agencies.
-This information is also necessary to complete a thorough assessment.
+The family assists the social worker in gathering significant information from other family members, schools, or outside agencies.
+This information is necessary to complete a thorough assessment.

 The Investigative Assessment Response:

 In an investigative assessment the social worker does have the right to meet with a child/ren without permission of the parent/caretaker and outside of the presence of the parent/caretaker.
-Social workers can go to schools, daycare, after school programs, facilities, and etc. to meet with the child/ren.
+Social workers can go to schools, daycares, after school programs, facilities, and other locations to meet with the child/ren.
 In addition, collateral contacts are made in the absence of the parent/caregiver so that the collateral can give information without fear of retaliation.

 All abuse reports or neglect reports with allegations of sexual acts that were performed on a child by a child will be referred to law enforcement and the district attorney.
 Law enforcement and the district attorney’s office will determine if they will accept the case as a criminal investigation and if charges will be pursued.

-The investigative assessment process is usually completed within 30 days.
-There may be circumstances beyond the social worker’s control where this timeframe may not be achieved.
+The investigative assessment process is usually completed in 30 days.
+There may be circumstances beyond the social worker’s control when this timeframe is not achieved.
 At the conclusion of the investigative assessment, one of two case findings can be made.
-A case decision can be made to substantiate or unsubstantiate.
+A case decision can be to substantiate or unsubstantiate.

-If your case is substantiated it will be referred to CPS In-Home Services for further monitoring and the completion of mandatory services.
-If your case is unsubstantiated then your case will be closed with no further monitoring by our agency.
+If your case is substantiated, it will be referred to CPS In-Home Services for further monitoring and the completion of mandatory services.
+If your case is unsubstantiated, your case will be closed with no further monitoring by our agency.